tobinjo96/CPFcluster/README.md

 ```

 ### Time Complexity
 In the provided code example, the CPFcluster algorithm is executed 768 times for each dataset (calculated as 3×4×4×4×4=768).
 While CPFcluster is generally fast, performing 768 repetitions can take a few minutes for small datasets and several hours for large datasets.
 For reference, on a computer with an Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz, the execution time is 453 seconds for the Ecoli dataset (size [336, 7]), 9897 seconds for the Phonemes dataset (size [4509, 256]), and 33046 seconds for the Fraud Detection Bank dataset (size [20468, 111]).
+Our experiments indicate that runtime scales **linearly** with the number of data points.

 ### Visualize Results